kubedb/docs/docs/guides/postgres/concepts/branch.md

   which case courier mirrors the source snapshot into the target namespace so the clone can reference it.
 - `clusterName` — the target cluster.
-Leave it empty (or omit it) for a same-cluster branch; a different cluster name selects a cross-cluster branch.
+Leave it empty (or omit it) for a same-cluster branch; a different cluster name selects a cross-cluster branch — see [Cross-Cluster Branching](/docs/guides/postgres/branch/cross-cluster/index.md) for what that needs.
 - `storageClassName` — the `StorageClass` for the branch's volumes.
 It must be backed by the **same CSI driver** as the source, because a snapshot can only be restored by the driver that created it.
 - `resources` — cpu/memory requests and limits for the branched database, typically smaller than the